nwtime/ntpwww/content/en/archives/drivers/driver36.md

 The driver begins operation immediately upon startup.
 It first searches for one or both of the stations WWV and WWVH and attempts to acquire minute synch.
 This may take some fits and starts, as the driver expects to see several consecutive minutes with good signals and low jitter.
 If the autotune function is active, the driver will rotate over all five frequencies and both WWV and WWVH stations until finding a station and frequency with acceptable metric.

 While this is going on the driver acquires second synch, which can take up to several minutes, depending on signal quality.
 When minute synch has been acquired, the driver accumulates likelihood values for the unit (seconds) digit of the nine timecode digits, plus the seven miscellaneous bits included in the WWV/H transmission format.
-When a good unit digit has been found, the driver accumulated likelihood values for the remaining eight digits of the timecode.
+When a good unit digit has been found, the driver accumulates likelihood values for the remaining eight digits of the timecode.
 When three repetitions of all nine digits have decoded correctly, which normally takes 15 minutes with good signals, and up to 40 minutes when buried in noise, and the second synch has been acquired, the clock is set (or verified) and is selectable to discipline the system clock.

 Once the clock is set, it continues to provide correct timecodes as long as the signal metric is above threshold, as described in the previous section.
 As long as the clock is correctly set or verified, the system clock offsets are provided once each minute to the reference clock interface, where they are processed using the same algorithms as with other reference clocks and remote servers.

 It may happen as the hours progress around the clock that WWV and WWVH signals may appear alone, together or not at all.
-When the driver has mitigated which station and frequency is best, it sets the reference identifier to the string WV_f_ for WWV and WH_f_ for WWVH, where _f_ is the frequency in megahertz.
-If the propagation delays have been properly set with the <tt>fudge time1</tt> (WWV) and <tt>fudge time2</tt> (WWVH) commands in the configuration file, handover from one station to the other is seamless.
+When the driver has mitigated which station and frequency is best, it sets the reference identifier to the string <code>WV*f*</code> for WWV and <code>WH*f*</code> for WWVH, where <code>_f_</code> is the frequency in megahertz.
+If the propagation delays have been properly set with the `fudge time1` (WWV) and `fudge time2` (WWVH) commands in the configuration file, handover from one station to the other is seamless.

 Operation continues as long as the signal metric from at least one station on at least one frequency is acceptable.
 A consequence of this design is that, once the clock is set, the time and frequency are disciplined only by the second synch pulse and the clock digits themselves are driven by the clock state machine.
 If for some reason the state machine drifts to the wrong second, it would never resynchronize.
 To protect against this most unlikely situation, if after two days with no signals, the clock is considered unset and resumes the synchronization procedure from the beginning.

 Once the system clock been set correctly it will continue to read correctly even during the holdover interval, but with increasing dispersion.
 Assuming the system clock frequency can be disciplined within 1 PPM, it can coast without signals for several days without exceeding the NTP step threshold of 128 ms. During such periods the root distance increases at 15 μs per second, which makes the driver appear less likely for selection as time goes on.
 Eventually, when the distance due all causes exceeds 1 s, it is no longer suitable for synchronization.
 Ordinarily, this happens after about 18 hours with no signals.
-The <tt>tinker maxdist</tt> configuration command can be used to change this value.
+The `tinker maxdist` configuration command can be used to change this value.

 * * *